-The issuers in the trust's portfolio make dividend payments at various times during the year.
-When the trust receives dividends from issuers, the trustee credits the dividends to the trust's accounts.
-Because the trust does not necessarily receive dividends or income payments from the issuers at a constant rate throughout the year, the trust's income distributions to unitholders will fluctuate.
-The amount of your distributions will also vary from time to time as companies change their dividends, securities are liquidated from the portfolio or trust expenses change.
+The issuers in the trust's portfolio make dividend payments and/or other income distributions at various times during the year.
+When the trust receives dividends and/or other income distributions from issuers, the trustee credits such payments to the trust's accounts.
+Because the trust does not necessarily receive income distributions from the issuers at a constant rate throughout the year, the trust's income distributions to unitholders will fluctuate.
+The amount of your distributions will also vary from time to time as companies change their dividends and/or other income distributions, securities are liquidated from the portfolio or trust expenses change.